 Public opinion surveys assess public and stakeholder opinions and are useful to guide Statewide Planning's efforts to develop and assist to build consensus in effective transportation programs and projects.
-The Division of Statewide Planning has administered surveys through the online survey provider SurveyMonkey.com.
+The Division of Statewide Planning has administered surveys through the online survey providers (e.g. SurveyMonkey.com and SmartComment).
 These targeted surveys generated responses from a specific group of stakeholders who are more interested in specific transportation issues than the population at large.
 Survey results showed the selected group's positions and opinions, as well as gathered information for use in the development of programs.
 For example, the Program utilized an online survey for the Physical Alteration Permit and Access Management Report in which specific stakeholders from the municipal planning, consulting engineering, and local building community were targeted for responses and input.